Signed Into Law

 Which agencies enforce HB3372?

-HB3372 is enforced by Texas Attorney General (Civil Liability to the State) and Texas Education Agency (Regulatory Oversight).
+HB3372 is enforced by Texas Attorney General (Civil Liability to the State) and Texas Education Agency (TEA).

 Q

-The compliance urgency for HB3372 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB3372 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q